Five facts you didn't know about the UK's pioneer female aviator Amy Johnson

 Her death remains subject of great controversy

 Ms Johnson died in 1941 when her plane crashed in the Thames Estuary.
-She was 97-years-old.
+She was 37-years-old.

 Her body was never recovered and her death has since remained a mystery.